 The Arrival of Mitch and the Curse of the Smerna

 The long awaited day of Mitch's arrival.
-Amarandi and I meet the flying dolphin and Mitch, looking very much like an American astronaut steps into the sunshine.
+Amarandi and I meet the Flying Dolphin and Mitch, looking very much like an American astronaut, steps into the sunshine.
 We take him to "The Hotel" for lunch and leave his gear at the room I had reserved for him.
 He gives us all the news from home which there is very little of, and a care package from my mother containing a few magazines, a pamphlet on improving your sex-life and best of all, an audio tape of my mother talking to us.
 Amarandi loves it and keeps talking back and asking my mother questions thinking she is on the phone.
 She falls asleep listening to it at nap-time.
 He also brought a copy of the USA Today Baseball Weekly, which I devour as soon as I get back to the house.

-We plan to go diving at four but when he doesn't shown up by five I go alone.
+We plan to go diving at four but when he hasn't shown up by five I go alone.
 I swim down the coast and catch a few skaros and then return.
 Just as I come within sight of the village I catch sight of a very large smerna coming out of his hole.
 I circle around him and shoot from a safe distance, missing him by a mile.
 I feel like a cowardly fool.
 Somewhere inside I make the decision that I am going to catch this creature.
 It's not even a conscious decision but some animal hunting instinct that took over when I saw it in a vulnerable position.
 I could smell eel steaks sizzling in Katina's kitchen.
 I could see the look of respect as I walked through town with my giant catch.
-"Matheos the great fisherman!” they would chant as crowds lined the streets.
+"Matheos the great fisherman!" they would chant as crowds lined the streets.
 Each fisherman would offer me his deepest thanks.
 That would be one less smerna to tear holes in their nets and eat their fish.
 Blinded by my impending glory I charge and fire at point blank range.
 I hit it.
 Uh, oh.
 Now what do I do?

 First thing I do is swim to the surface and catch my breath.
 I had to have hit it in the head, but how badly was it wounded?
 I should go down and grasp the end of the spear and force it deeper, but what if he charges out and bites my hand off?
 I dive down and I jiggle the spear and it comes loose.
 I am trying to think about how I can remove the pile of stones piece by piece and get him out.
-I'm sure he is mortally wounded but I'm concerned about the aggressive nature of a giant fatally injured moray eel.
+I'm sure he is mortally wounded but I'm concerned about the aggressive nature of a giant, fatally injured, moray eel.
 For half an hour I carefully search for him.
 In the end I give up.
 Feeling very remorseful, I realized one thing for certain.
 I had used the wrong spear-tip, having been fishing for smaller fish I was using a trident.
 Had I been using my single tip with the metal flap that comes up after the spear has passed through the fish, I could have treated everyone at Katina's to eel dinner.

 Not that everyone would eat eel.
 Most people are horrified and don't even want to talk about smerna.
 I tell a couple fishermen about my experience as I sit cleaning the other fish I had caught.
 They make a face and wave me away as if to say "Let's not speak of such unpleasant things."
 I think the idea that there are these blue snake-like creatures the size of small dinosaurs, with sharp teeth, swimming in the same waters as they do, makes them a bit uneasy.
 They'd rather not even think about it.
 If a fisherman climbs onto the dock with a giant grouper, he draws a crowd.
 With a smerna people avert their eyes.
 I think it's a form of denial, like when they say there are no sharks in Greece, even though there are sharks everywhere in the world.
-They go as far as to translate galeos (which is a type of shark) to 'red snapper' on the menus in restaurants, like it is some kind of inside joke.
+They go as far as to translate galeos (which is a type of shark) to "red snapper" on the menus in restaurants, like it is some kind of inside joke.
 No sharks here.
-Just six foot man-eating red snappers.
+Just six foot, man-eating, red snappers.

 But I am depressed about shooting the smerna and worried that there is some curse that follows someone who kills one and does not eat it.
 What if this is the moment that changes my entire life and turns my joy-ride into a Greek tragedy?